vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 ##### Andrew Scott's Map
 - There's a map with 5 locations circled (Water St Shop, Berkeley Way House, Cleveland Ave House, Cedar St Restaurant, Pacific Ave Station).
 They believe that these places are where Fireside meets up and stores their equipment.
 	- Cleveland Ave House is crossed out.
 Someone (Vince) has already been chosen and sent to burn it.
 ##### Blackjack
 - These 5 addresses on Jerri's List are the LAST 5 addresses.
+- Once a code has been entered, an auditor will be sent to check if the target was properly burned.
+- Once all targets are burnt, money will be sent to whoever was on the payroll.
 #### Scenes
 ##### The Picnic Basket
 - Andrew has a map of Santa Cruz with 5 locations circled: Cleveland Ave, Pacific Ave, Cedar St, Water St,  and Berkeley Way